On Realistic Target Coverage by Autonomous Drones: Introduction

-Intuitively, \emph{\ModelNameAcro} looks at a cross-section through the object and fits a line segment and orientation to estimate its size and facing direction.
+Intuitively, \emph{\ModelNameAcro} looks at a cross-section through the object and fits a line segment and orientation to estimate its size and pose.
 While still being simple, the new model is more complex than plain points and requires a more advanced system to estimate it and new algorithms to utilize it.
-We show that minimizing the number of drones under \emph{\ModelNameAcro} is NP-hard and even hard to approximate and develop a best-possible $O(\log{n})$-approximation algorithm, where $n$ is the number of targets.
+We show that minimizing the number of drones under \emph{\ModelNameAcro} is NP-hard and even hard to approximate.
+Then, we proceed to develop a best-possible $O(\log{n})$-approximation algorithm, where $n$ is the number of targets.
 The algorithm is based on a novel spatial subdivision of the search space for camera placement by the various coverage constraints, which elucidates the treatment of the new \emph{\ModelNameAcro} model for computation.
 We leverage these insights to develop a more efficient coverage heuristic that almost matches the performance of the approximation algorithm while running up to 100x faster in our simulations with large numbers of targets and various target and camera parameters.

-We prototype a fully autonomous Argus with two camera-mounted AR drone quadcopters and a fixed PTZ-camera as the source of target information.
-We use the prototype to demonstrate the drastic difference in coverage quality enabled by \emph{\ModelNameAcro} compared to the traditional model of targets as mere blips on the radar.
-Our experiments with synthetic targets show that adopting the enhanced \emph{\ModelNameAcro} model does not introduce significant overheads with respect to the navigation and control algorithms already running in the system.
+{ We implement a fully autonomous prototype of Argus with two AR.Drone 2.0 quadcopters fitted with camera sensors and a fixed PTZ-camera.} We use the prototype to demonstrate the drastic difference in coverage quality enabled by \emph{\ModelNameAcro} compared to the traditional model of targets as mere blips on the radar.
+Our experiments with synthetic targets show that adopting the enhanced \emph{\ModelNameAcro} model does not introduce significant overheads with respect to the navigation and control algorithms already running in the system. { Thus, higher quality coverage can be achieved through an intuitive target model suitable for real-time applications.}